 This is not, by any measure, a comprehensive bibliography.
 Rather, it’s a selection of favorites from my own bookshelf that I consult most frequently in my work as a lawyer and a typographer.

 Long before he agreed to write the foreword for this book, Bryan Garner was a hero of mine.
 Garner thinks and writes about American English in a way that’s rigorous, convincing, and accessible.
-He is stern but not shrill; authoritative but not authoritarian.
-He is a vigorous advocate for clear, simple writing.
-His work should be mandatory reading for all writers.
+He is stern but not shrill, authoritative but not authoritarian.
+He is a vigorous advocate for clear, simple writing—especially legal writing.
+His work should be mandatory for all lawyers.

 Jan Middendorp, Shaping Text (BIS Publishers, 2012).

 If you get a second book on typography, get this one.
-Middendorp’s beautifully written and illustrated book is full of careful details and lucid explanations.
+Middendorp’s book is full of careful details, lucid explanations, and terrific illustrations.

 Robert Bringhurst, The Elements of Typographic Style, 4th ed.
 (Hartley and Marks Publishers, 2013).

-Bringhurst’s detailed book brings together the history, theory, and practice of typography.
+Bringhurst’s book has become something of a standard reference guide among professional typographers, bringing together the history, theory, and practice of typography.

 Ellen Lupton, Thinking With Type, 2nd ed.
 (Princeton Architectural Press, 2010).

 Intended as an introduction to typography for design students, Lupton’s book is more accessible than Bringhurst’s.
-It includes color illustrations from every era of typography.
+It includes full-color illustrations from every era of typography.